eugeniop/blog/_posts/2016-12-24-A-simple-test-harness-for-mbed.markdown

 }
 ```

-I guess it is not super efficient, but it did help me find all leaks I had, so...go enough for me!
+I guess it is not super efficient, but it did help me find all leaks I had, so...good enough for me!

 > Note to self: `free` and `delete` are your friends.
 Same with `virtual destructors`.